 Required for seniors not taking 252 AP® English Literature and Composition or 250-251 AP® English Language & Composition

 English IV is a two-semester course required of all seniors not enrolled in the 1818 sequence.
 It covers origins and evolution of the English language and literature from approximately 500 AD to the present.
 The works of classic British writers are the foundation of various lectures, discussions, writing assignments, and projects.
-Of particular importance is the ability to conduct research and documentation according to MLA format and apply that skill in a research-based paper.

 By the completion of this course, students will be able to…

 - Read, analyze, and critique a variety of literary genres.